 Mutually binding private-public partnerships would be a useful tool for promoting this development.
-The Biorefinery Alliance is here a good example of a partnership where the ambition is to promote a green conversion.
+The Biorefinery Alliance is here a good example of a partnership where the ambition is to promote a green conversion The SPIR BioValue projects is another example of Public Private cooperation.
+And the Biobase technology platform established at Aarhus University forms a framework for research and development of production systems and technologies for refining of green biomass.

 Below is a list of the most important areas and topics that should be part of future research and development activities.
 This may be combined in one or more cross-disciplinary initiatives.
-It is important to ensure, however, that sufficient opportunities are dedicated to understanding and developing the basic links in the biomass production so that these can subsequently be used to improve not only productivity, but also the environment.
-The optimal time frame and coordination of individual research requirements are shown in Figure 10.
-Estimated funding needed for research is in the order of 90-120 million DKK.
+It is important to ensure, however, that sufficient resources are dedicated to understanding and developing the basic links in the biomass production so that these can subsequently be used to improve not only productivity, but also the environment.